What is Christian

 being called upon to answer questions about

-“For God did not give us a spirit of
+“For God has not given us a spirit of fear

 We